-

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

 Real estate may be transferred either by way of a share or asset deal.
 Both type of deals are very common for the transfer of real estate in Switzerland.
-It should, however, be noted that the acquisition of real estate by way of share deal does not allow to avoid the application of the Lex Koller for persons abroad (see question 4 above).
+It should, however, be noted that the acquisition of real estate by way of share deal does not allow to avoid the application of the Lex Koller for persons abroad (see question 5 above).
 It should also be noted that certain investors (e.g. certain Swiss investment funds) are excluded from doing share deals.

-On the sale of freehold interests in land does the benefit of any occupational leases and income automatically transfer?
+On the sale of freehold interests in land does the benefit of any occupational leases and income derived from such lettings automatically transfer to the buyer?

 What common rights, interests and burdens can be created or attach over real estate and how are these protected?

-Common rights, interests and burdens include easements, real burdens, usufruct and other personal servitudes such as construction rights, rights of way, pipeline rights, construction restrictions or closer or boundary construction rights.
-Such rights are generally created by public deed executed in front of a notary and by entry in the land register.
+Common rights, interests and burdens include easements, real burdens, usufruct and other personal servitudes, such as construction rights, rights of way, pipeline rights, construction restrictions or closer or boundary construction rights.
+Such rights are generally created by public deed executed in front of a notary public and by entry in the land register.
 Once registered in the land register, those rights are visible for third parties and can be easily proven.

-Are split legal and beneficial ownership of real estate (i.e. trust structures) recognised
+Are split legal and beneficial ownership of real estate (i.e. trust structures) recognised?

-Swiss Law does not know a legal principle comparable to the common law concept of trust; a trust cannot be established under Swiss law.
-However, Switzerland recognises for instance the Hague Trust Convention hence foreign trust relationships can under certain conditions be registered in the land register.
+Swiss Law does not know a legal principle comparable to the common law concept of trusts; a trust cannot be established under Swiss law.
+However, Switzerland recognises for instance the Hague Trust Convention, hence foreign trust relationships can under certain conditions be registered in the land register.
 If trusts under foreign law are recognised under Swiss law, it must be noted that a trust relationship that is not annotated in the land register in such a way may be considered invalid against bona fide third parties.

-Therefore, any beneficial ownership is only of a contractual nature under Swiss law, which means, in particular, that the right of the beneficiary is not based on an in rem title to real estate, but only on a contractual claim against the holder of the real state rights.
+Therefore, any beneficial ownership is only of a contractual nature under Swiss law, which means, in particular, that the right of the beneficiary is not based on an in rem title to real estate but only on a contractual claim against the holder of the real estate rights.
 If that holder disposes of the real estate in violation of the contractual provisions, the beneficiary is limited to a claim for damages.

 Is public disclosure of the ultimate beneficial owners of real estate required?

-What are the main taxes associated with commercial real estate ownership and transfer of commercial real estate?
+What are the main taxes associated with real estate ownership and transfer of real estate?

-If real estate or the majority (in certain cantons even a minority stake) of the shares in a Swiss real estate company is acquired, it may be subject to real estate transfer tax of between 1% and 3%, depending on the canton where the property is located.
+If real estate or the majority (in certain cantons even a minority stake) of the shares in a Swiss real estate company is acquired, may be subject to real estate transfer tax of between 1% and 3%, depending on the canton where the property is located.
 As the transfer tax is a cantonal tax, not only the tax rate may vary from canton to canton; certain cantons do not apply a real estate transfer tax at all, such as Zurich.
 If a transfer tax applies, the tax is usually payable by the buyer, however, the buyer and seller are often jointly and severally liable for the real estate transfer tax.
 In certain cantons, tax laws may foresee a lien on the property to secure the transfer taxes.

 In addition, the owner of real estate is obligated to pay income and property taxes.